Nursing Home Abuse Attorneys Florida

 Furthermore, if you notice problems with the staff, then you should also take note of them.
 These may include:

-- Caregivers that do not want patient to be left alone with others
+- Caregivers that do not want patients to be left alone with others

 - Frequent arguments or tension between the caregiver and the elderly person